virtual-labs/exp-matrix-decompositions-iitd/experiment/theory.md

 </div>
 <hr>
 <h2 id = "ref">Row Echelon Form (REF)</h2>
+<p>Row echelon form is a simplified matrix form where each leading entry is to the right of the one above, making it ideal for solving linear systems using back-substitution.</p>

 <p>A matrix is in <strong>Row Echelon Form</strong> if:</p>
 <ul>
 	<li>All rows of all zeroes are at the bottom.</li>